-Using multiple availability zones provides substantial availability advantages.
+Using multiple Availability Zones provides substantial availability advantages.
 However, it does increase network latency because of the distance between the AZs.
-The network latency between AZs is less than 2ms in most cases and will not have critical impact on performance of many workloads.
-For example, in the West US 3 region for 8KB transfers we measured 0.7 ms, 1.0 ms, and 1.0 ms between different pairs of availability zones compared to 0.1 ms within a single availability zone.
+The network latency between AZs is less than 1ms in most cases and will not have critical impact on performance of many workloads.
+For example, in the us-east-1 region we measured latencies between all Availability Zones under 0.2 ms.

-Read-heavy workloads will experience zero or little impact because all read traffic is served locally and does not use the network between AZs.
+Read-heavy workloads will experience no or little impact because all read traffic is served locally and does not use the network between AZs.

-Note that the differences in latency between different pairs of AZs provides an opportunity for optimization by choosing which AZs to place database nodes in.
-For example, In a 2-node RAC cluster, it is optimal to place database nodes in the two AZs with the lowest latency between them.
+Note that the different latency between different pairs of AZs provides an opportunity for optimizing selection of which AZs to use for database nodes.
+In a 2-node RAC cluster, it is optimal to place database nodes in the pair of AZs that has the lowest latency between them.
 See our knowledge base article for more details.

-Storage performance
+Storage Performance